chess-ca/cfc-www-2020/content/news/2022/2022-03-07.kingston-easter-chess/index.fr.md

 - [CLICK-HERE-TO-BOOK-A-ROOM](https://www.marriott.com/event-reservations/reservation-link.mi?id=1646247463753&key=GRP&app=resvlink)

 IMPORTANT RE BREAKFASTS:
-<br>&ndash; the KEC room rate is the SAME for 1-4 people
+<br>&ndash; the KEC room rate is the SAME for 1-4 people (GUARANTEED: ignore any "Extra Person Fee", it's an old software bug)
 <br>&ndash; enter number of people correctly, so the hotel can plan our breakfasts!

-ANOTHER IMPORTANT NOTE RE ROOMS:
-<br>&ndash; the SAME KEC room rate for THREE different kinds of rooms
-<br>&ndash; note the most rooms they have are the double-Queen-beds
-<br>&ndash; so other (normally more expensive) rooms will sell out first!
+FREE PARKING:
+<br>&ndash; anyone can use the hotel underground parking garage
+<br>&ndash; by staying at hotel, your bill will change by checkout from $20 to $0
+<br>&ndash; anyone not staying at the hotel will be charged parking

+ONTARIO RESIDENTS:
+<br>&ndash; keep hotel receipt for the 2022 Ontario Tax Staycation deduction!!

 PLAYING AREAS:
 <br>&ndash; continuous supply of ice water, coffee, hot water for tea!!

 ## Pandemic Conditions
 "Restaurant Rules" (subject to change):
-<br>&ndash; a player seated at their board may remove their mask
+<br>&ndash; a player seated at their board (game or skittles) may remove their mask
 <br>&ndash; everyone else on the 2nd floor must properly wear a mask
 <br>&ndash; players submit pandemic vaccine documentation with their registration
 <br>&ndash; any exceptions may be appealed on a case-by-case basis (early please!)